amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 #### End-to-end tracing with Zipkin

 [Zipkin](https://zipkin.io/) is an open-source distributed tracing system.
-It can ingest and visualize OpenTelemetry data.
+It can ingest and visualize telemetry data.
 Dapr offers support for Zipkin out of the box.
 This example demonstrates how to configure Zipkin to visualize Dapr telemetry.

 ##### Enable and configure tracing